Eat like a local in Portugal

 - Activities: food tours and hands-on cooking class.

 - Visit a Port wine cellar and taste the famous fortified wine.

-- Meals: Daily breakfast, two wine tasting, two lunches, two dinners, one tasting of Pastel de Belem.
+- Meals: Daily breakfast, two wine tasting, two lunches, two dinners, and one tasting of Pastel de Belem.

 - Small-Group Tour.
 The groups are limited to 10 passengers.